 Ph.D. in Statistics · Focus: Machine Learning, Causal Inference, Deep Learning

-Interdisciplinary training in statistics, econometrics, and mathematics, with emphasis on machine learning and AI-driven methods.
+Interdisciplinary training in statistics, econometrics, and mathematics, with a focus on machine learning and AI-driven methods.

-Core concepts and methods in statistical machine learning, including regularization, nonparametric methods, ensemble methods, and neural networks, with model evaluation and statistical inference.
+Core concepts and methods in statistical machine learning, including regularization, nonparametric methods, ensemble methods, bootstrap methods, tree-based models, and neural networks, with model evaluation and statistical inference.

-Optimization and simulation-based techniques, including Monte Carlo, MCMC, and numerical algorithms.
+Optimization and simulation-based techniques, including Monte Carlo, EM algorithm, Metropolis–Hastings, Gibbs sampling, slice sampling, simulated annealing and other numerical algorithms.

-Developed neural network models, including convolutional and recurrent architectures, attention mechanisms, and generative models, with structured training and evaluation workflows.
+Developed neural network models, including convolutional and recurrent architectures, attention mechanisms, transformers, and generative models (GAN), with structured training and evaluation workflows.

 Machine Learning & AI